$\alpha$ attractors in Quintessential Inflation motivated by Supergravity: Observational Constraints

 \subsubsection{Standard Candles}

-As \textbf{Standard Candles (SC)} we use measurements of the Pantheon Type Ia supernova (SnIa) \cite{Scolnic:2017caz} that were collected in \cite{Anagnostopoulos:2020ctz}, Quasars (QSOs) \cite{Roberts:2017nkm} and Gamma Ray Bursts \cite{Demianski:2016zxi}.
+As \textbf{Standard Candles (SC)} we use measurements of the Pantheon Type Ia supernova (SnIa) \cite{Scolnic:2017caz}.
 The model parameters of the models are to be fitted with by comparing the observed $\mu _{i}^{obs}$ value to the theoretical $\mu _{i}^{th}$ value of the distance moduli which are the logarithms

 where $m$ and $M$ are the apparent and absolute magnitudes and $\mu_{0}=5\log \left( H_{0}^{-1}/Mpc\right) +25$ is the nuisance parameter that has been marginalized.
 The luminosity distance is defined by